 The statues turned their massive heads.
-Their shattered features stared down at five adventurers.
+Their shattered features stared down at the five adventurers.

 Two voices issued forth in unison and boomed out like an eruption from deep beneath the earth.

 “Halt.”
-One statue boomed.
+One statue intoned.
 “You come before Diderius, ether walker and conduit of clairvoyance.
 Behold ye now his wondrous triumphs.
 Diderius extends wisdom, and Diderius offers knowledge.
 Which do you seek?”